 Baltimore Ravens running back Alex Collins uses Irish dance to improve his game, keeping him fleet of foot against his opponents.

-In doing so, he has not only delighted Irish dance and football fans alike, but he's also become a hero to one young Irish dancer in particular - and they just got to meet in person.
+In doing so, he has not only delighted Irish dance and football fans alike but he's also become a hero to one young Irish dancer in particular - and they got to meet in person.

-Carl Tubbs, a talented young dancer, was feeling discouraged after being bullied about his love for Irish dance - which, as Collins knows, is extremely athletically demanding.
+Carl Tubbs, a young Irish dancer, was feeling discouraged after being bullied about his love for Irish dance - which, as Collins knows, is extremely athletically demanding.

 .@Budda03 Any advice for a 12yr old boy getting bullied for taking Irish dance lessons?Maybe a shoutout to dancer Carl from you would help?— Joanne Tubbs (@Joannetubbs) October 6, 2017